End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Experiments

-We use two additional datasets for external evaluation to assess generalization in a clinical context where model retraining is not feasible.
-The first dataset was collected at the Center for Interventional MRI, University Hospital Lausanne (CHUV), designed with the target online scenario in mind and hereafter referred to as {\it CHUV}.
-For each subject, a stack of short-axis (SAX) breath-hold cine slices was acquired at rest on a 1.5T interventional system (Siemens Healthineers, Magnetom Aera) using an accelerated steady-state free precession (SSFP) sequence covering the entire left ventricle.
-In addition, single SAX cine slices were acquired at mid-ventricular levels with slight angulations relative to the full SAX stack.
-Because both heart shape and rate may vary during intervention, updating of the 3D heart model is often required to ensure precise intracardiac manipulations.
-To mimic heart-rate changes, five volunteers exercised inside the interventional MRI (bending and extending their legs in two parallel plastic gutters for 2–3 minutes), thereby increasing their heart rates by approximately 20–30 beats per minute.
-Once elevated, single SAX cine slices were reacquired at the same mid-ventricular levels as during rest.
-For real-time acquisition, the online sequences had lower spatial resolution than the offline short-axis CMR stacks.
-To evaluate full-sequence performance across the entire cardiac cycle beyond the keyframes, we further use the second external dataset, {\it 4DM}~\cite{yuan2023myo4d}, which focuses on left ventricular myocardium reconstruction and provides mesh annotations for every frame.
-This dataset enables a rigorous evaluation of the proposed weakly supervised motion learning scheme.
+We use two additional datasets for external evaluation in a clinical context where model retraining is not feasible.
+The first dataset, referred to as {\it iCMR}, was collected on the interventional MRI system depicted in Fig.~\ref{fig:teaser}(c) under both rest and elevated-heart-rate conditions.
+It is designed with the target online scenario in mind.
+For each subject, full short-axis cine stacks were acquired at rest, while additional single mid-ventricular slices were collected at rest and during mild in-scanner exercise to simulate heart-rate variations.
+The dataset thus reflects realistic cardiac motion dynamics encountered in online interventional MRI.
+Details on the scanning protocol, equipment, and exercise procedure are provided in Appendix~\ref{sec:sup_icmr_dataset}.
+To evaluate full-sequence performance across the entire cardiac cycle beyond the keyframes, we use the second external dataset, {\it 4DM}~\cite{yuan2023myo4d}, which focuses on left ventricular myocardium reconstruction and provides mesh annotations for every frame.
+This dataset allows rigorous evaluation of the proposed weakly supervised motion learning scheme.